Introduction

 While Bali has many beautiful areas to explore, some alleys and backstreets can be quite unpleasant.
 Stray dogs are common on the island, and the lack of proper waste management can lead to a buildup of dog poop.
 This not only creates an unpleasant smell but can also pose health risks.
 To avoid these areas, stick to well-traveled routes and ask locals for advice on which areas to avoid.
 Remember to pack hand sanitizer and wear appropriate footwear to protect yourself from unsanitary conditions.

-Cultural Clashes: The Russian Influence
+The Russian Influence

 Conclusion